Herb Spiral Design

 “The spiral is the most efficient way of storing things and saving space.
 The herb spiral can fit a large amount of growing bedding in a compact structure that is easy to fit outside your kitchen door.” – Adrian Buckley

-The bottom of the herb spiral can be closed off with bricks/rocks/blocks or left open to allow water to flow into a small pond or bog garden at the bottom, ideal for frogs or edible water plants that prefer a wet environment.
-The niches in between the bricks/rocks can be planted with shallow rooted ground cover herbs like oregano or pennyroyal.
+The bottom of the herb spiral can be closed off with bricks, rocks or blocks.
+Or it can be left open to allow water to flow into a small pond or bog garden at the bottom.
+An ideal habitat for frogs or edible water plants that prefer a wet environment.
+You can plant the niches in between the bricks or rocks with shallow rooted ground cover herbs like oregano or pennyroyal.

-Your support of this site is appreciated!
+Affiliate Links: Your support of this site is appreciated!

 15 Benefits of a Herb Spiral Design